axelvaldez/radical-companies/_posts/2023-03-26-a-radical-experiment.markdown

 ---

 <div style="display:none;">
  <p>An experiment usually starts with a hypothesis that can be negated.
-If the experiment gives the predicted result, and gives a basis for a story, helps to dissipate the tension.
+If the experiment gives the predicted result, and gives a basis for a story, it helps dissipate the tension.
 For a while.</p>
 </div>

 <h1>&nbsp;</h1>
  <p>An experiment usually starts with a hypothesis that can be negated.
-If the experiment gives the predicted result, and gives a basis for a story, helps to dissipate the tension.
+If the experiment gives the predicted result, and gives a basis for a story, it helps dissipate the tension.
 For a while.</p>

 {% include related.html %}